ResultsByIQ/apptainer-1/examples/README.md

 ## Contributing

-If you have a specific scientific (or other) container, we suggest that you consider [apptainer hub](https://singularity-hub.org) to serve it.
+If you have a specific scientific (or other) container, we suggest that you consider [singularity hub](https://singularity-hub.org) to serve it.
 If you do not intend to build or use the container, or want to provide a base template, then you might also want to send a pull request to add it here.